 Her research focuses on the development of targeted drug- and gene-based nanomedicines for cancer therapy and brain delivery.
-It resulted in 2 patents, 47 publications in high-impact journals such as Biomaterials and Journal of Controlled Release, 4 book chapters and attracted 3200+ citations (h-index: 21 (Web of Science), 25 (Google scholar)).
+It resulted in 2 patents, 49 publications in high-impact journals such as Biomaterials and Journal of Controlled Release, 4 book chapters and attracted 3400+ citations (h-index: 27 (Google scholar)).
 Christine has attracted over £2M in research funding.
 All her PhD students (from diverse backgrounds) submitted their theses within the imparted time and are now further developing their careers in either Academia or Industry.

-Christine has been awarded the Bourse d’Excellence Lavoisier (2002), the Award of the 9th Annual Symposium of the United Kingdom and Ireland Controlled Release Society (2003), the Biochemical Journal Young Investigator Award (2009) and the Tom Gibson Memorial Award (2012) for her research.
-She also received the “Best Overall” Strathclyde Teaching Excellence Award (2013) for her teaching and was shortlisted in the category “Best in Faculty of Science” in 2015 and in 2018.
+Christine has been awarded the Bourse d’Excellence Lavoisier (2002), the Award of the 9th Annual Symposium of the United Kingdom and Ireland Controlled Release Society (2003), the Biochemical Journal Young Investigator Award (2009), the Tom Gibson Memorial Award (2012) and the Scientist Medal of the International Association of Advanced Materials (2021) for her research.
+She also received the “Best Overall” Strathclyde Teaching Excellence Award (2013) for her teaching, was nominated 8 times since 2013 and was shortlisted in the category “Best in Faculty of Science” in 2015 and in 2018.
 She was the only staff member from her department to be nominated for a Strathclyde Teaching Excellence Award by the students in 2020.

 She is a Trustee of the British Society of Nanomedicine, Senior Editor of Journal of Interdisciplinary Nanomedicine, Editorial Advisory Board member of Biomaterials Science, Review Editor of Frontiers in Bioengineering and Biotechnology – Nanobiotechnology, and member of the Editorial Boards of 6 journals (Journal of Liposome Research, Journal of Pharmaceutical Sciences, Journal of Nanotechnology: Nanomedicine & Nanobiotechnology, Pharmaceutical Nanotechnology, Pharmaceutics and Scientia Pharmaceutica).